The Herman Trend Alert

 by The Herman Group, Inc. -- reproduction for publication is encouraged, with the following attribution: From "The Herman Trend Alert," by Joyce Gioia, Strategic Business Futurist.
 1.336.210.3548 or https://hermangroup.com.
 To sign up, visit https://HermanTrendAlert.com.
 The Herman Trend Alert is a trademark of The Herman Group, Inc."

-GAIN YOUR COMPETITIVE EDGE IN 2021: BE RECOGNIZED AS AN EMPLOYER OF CHOICE® AWARD WINNER
+BE RECOGNIZED AS AN EMPLOYER OF CHOICE® AWARD WINNER TO RECRUIT THE PEOPLE YOU NEED NOW

-With the workforce crisis detailed in this Herman Trend Alert, you could really use a leg up in competing for top talent.
+With the workforce crisis detailed in a recent Herman Trend Alert, you could really use a leg up in competing for top talent.
 Winning the Employer of Choice® Award could be your competitive edge in this very tight labor market.
 Celebrate your employee-centered corporate culture!
 This coveted award is well worth the effort, yet is not easy to achieve.
 Download the extensive application at EmployerofChoice.com; or for a Word® version, drop a note to Joyce@EmployerOfChoice.com or call Joyce at 1.336.210.3548.